<- Back to main blog

 When creating an overview of the shared data, companies use knowledge graphs, diagrams, and flowcharts, all available through good wiki software.

-For a good IA, you need to explain how you categorize and label the information and how users can navigate and search through your documentation base.
-If you fail to explain any of these points, the IA won’t make much sense.
+To achieve a solid IA, you must explain how you categorize and label the information, as well as how users can navigate and search your documentation base.
+If any of these elements aren't explained, the IA won't make much sense.

 So, hire an expert or try to do it yourself, but keep in mind that you have to have a clear overview of everything you will include in your wiki and understand how all these things interconnect.